roxma/vim-tmux-clipboard/README.md

 clipboard.

-vim-tmux-clipboard Automatically copy yanked text into tmux's clipboard, and copy tmux's clipboard content into vim's quote(`"`) register, known as unnamed register.
+vim-tmux-clipboard automatically copy yanked text into tmux's clipboard, and copy tmux's clipboard content into vim's quote(`"`) register, known as unnamed register.
 It also make multiple vim processes on top of the same tmux session act like they're sharing the same clipboard.